 - abdominal pain, which is the most prevalent symptom (usually epigastric or right upper quadrant pain)

-It appears that some people are more at risk of developing sphincter of Oddi dysfunction than others.
-Those most likely to develop sphincter of Oddi dysfunction are people who’ve had their gallbladders removed.
-Additionally, middle-aged women also might be at an increased risk for the condition.
+Despite the causes being unknown, it appears that some people are more at risk of developing sphincter of Oddi dysfunction than others.
+This includes people who have had their gallbladders removed.
+Some research suggests that

 If you present symptoms of sphincter of Oddi dysfunction to your doctor, they will try to rule out other possible causes of your symptoms.
 Some serious conditions they must rule out include cancer of the pancreas or bile ducts, peptic ulcer disease, or stones in the bile ducts.
 Heart conditions, such as angina or ischemia, can also cause pain that comes from the abdomen.